The eco.business Fund Development Facility supports the World Coffee Science Summit in El Salvador12-07-18

 Events such as the World Coffee Science Summit, with a focus on sustainability and adaptation to climate change, are key for this sector, as they help to develop solutions and allow key actors to adapt appropriate sustainable techniques.

 About the eco.business Fund

 The eco.business Fund is spearheading the promotion of business practices that contribute to the preservation of biodiversity, the sustainable use of natural resources, and climate change mitigation and adaptation through private enterprises.
 By providing financing for business practices that conserve nature and foster biodiversity, the fund seeks investments with both financial and environmental returns.
 The fund mainly provides loans to qualified local financial institutions that lend the money to eligible borrowers, which include holders of recognized certifications or those making improvements in line with conservation and biodiversity goals.
 The fund supports sustainable operations in the sectors of agriculture, fishery, forestry and eco-tourism.

-The eco.business Fund was initiated by Germany’s KfW Development Bank with financial support from the German Federal Ministry for Economic Cooperation and Development, the European Commission, and the Austrian development bank OeEB.
-The fund’s growing investor base comprises donor agencies, international financial institutions and institutional private investors, including Conservation International, the Calvert Foundation, Dutch development bank FMO, German ethical bank GLS, and sustainable banking institution ASN Bank.
+The eco.business Fund was initiated by Germany’s KfW Development Bank and Conservation International with financial support of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+It has received further donor support from the European Commission.
+The additional investor base comprises Dutch development bank FMO, the Austrian development bank OeEB and institutional investors such as sustainable banking institution ASN Bank, German ethical bank GLS, Calvert Impact Capital, and Raiffeisen Bank International.
 Finance in Motion, a leading impact investing company, is also an investor.

 Operating hand-in-hand with the eco.business Fund, the eco.business Development Facility provides high-impact technical assistance at the sector level to local lending institutions and final borrowers.